dompile/cli/docs/app-spec.md

 - Path relative to current file's directory
 - Supports `../` for parent directories
 - Case-sensitive
-- Only enabled if `--apache-mode` option is provided
 - Not recommended

 #### DOM Elements (Advanced)